jb-blanc/jbb-vtcjob/README.md

 # JBB-VTCJOB

-This ressource made for QB-Core is a VTC app called UverX.
+This ressource made for [QB/ESX] is a VTC app called UverX.
 Here are the main features :

  - As a UverX Driver :